kwhite2/git/lessons.md

 - Git will take the snapshot of the files
 - You will have successfully created a new version of the file.
 - You will have communicated with GitHub and shared a copy of the updated files.
-- You will have communicated with GitHub to copy a set of files from their servers to your local machine.

 What happens if you _stage_ and _commit_ files, but not _push_ the changes?
 - Git won't know what files you want to take a snapshot of.